mcruzdev/oss/content/posts/2025-01-01-welcome-to-your-blog.markdown

 ### Table of Contents

 Notice the TOC at the top?
-It's generated from the `toc` section in the front matter.
-Each heading needs an `{#id}` anchor.
+It's generated from the `toc` section in the front matter or automatically if `toc: true`.

-### Social Sharing

-At the bottom of this post, you'll find sharing buttons for:
-- Twitter/X
-- LinkedIn
-- Facebook
-- Reddit
-- Telegram
-- Copy Link

 ### Previous/Next Navigation